CIDXMCP/cidx/README.md

 Reporting Bugs: For non-security related bugs or issues, please use our [GitHub Issues page](https://github.com/CIDXMCP/cidx/issues).
 When reporting a bug, include a clear description, steps to reproduce, and any relevant details about your environment.

+Security Vulnerabilities: To report security vulnerabilities, please use our [private security reporting form](hhttps://github.com/CIDXMCP/cidx/security) or email security@cidx.dev.
+Do not report security issues in public GitHub issues.

 ## Getting Started

 Head over to [our website](https://www.cidx.dev/) to sign up, install the cli/mcp server, and follow the instructions [here](http://localhost:3001/resources)